Cupping Skills Exam

 Passing Score: 80% (86 Points)

-The core of the Q Grader course are its four cupping flights.
-Each flight includes six coffee samples and one reference set used for discussion and calibration before exam time begins.
+The core of the Q Grader course is its four cupping flights.
+Each flight includes six coffee samples and one reference set for discussion and calibration before exam time begins.
 These include tables of:

 • Central American coffees